agile-students-fall2025/4-final-random_nourishpet/README.md

-# NourishPet
+# NutriPal

 ## Project Description

-**NourishPet** is a web application that transforms nutrition tracking into an engaging, game-like experience.
+**NutriPal** is a web application that transforms nutrition tracking into an engaging, game-like experience.
 Users “raise” a virtual pet that thrives when they make healthy food choices — turning meal logging and wellness tracking into a source of motivation and fun.

 ---